-Tresses are getting longer, and then the comb comes biting a bit and clearing the clogs, but then I feel not the pain because those are the hands that care, give warmth, and hold me close.
+Tresses are getting longer, and then the comb comes biting a bit and clearing the clogs, but then I do not feel the pain because those are the hands that care, give warmth, and hold me close.

-Walking, I follow and ask not where, fir isn’t that my sojourn, my safe place, and then the hands that care.
+Walking, I follow and ask not where, for isn’t that my sojourn, my safe place, and those the hands that care?

 Do I ask why?
 Why should I ask for those are the trusted hands….?

 And why oh why, are my cheeks painted, and my young innocent lips turned a bright red?
 A red that matches the brightness that has become my tresses.